unknownv2/logmagic/README.md

     "blobnameprefix");
 ```

 All the parameters are self explanatory except for **blobnameprefix**.
 This parameter is responsible for naming blobs in the container.
-Azure blobs will be named as **++blobnameprefix++-yyyy-MM-dd.txt**.
+Azure blobs will be named as **blobnameprefix-yyyy-MM-dd.txt**.

 #### Tables